 We found our voice on serious immigration issues that need to be addressed.
 Seeing the faces and waved hands of those held in jail, separated from their own children, provided a graphic image of how un-Christ-like so many of our immigration policies are.
 Can we really claim to be a “Christian nation?”
 I don’t know how... with any sense of morality.

 Through painful compromise, we said that all should mean all when it come to marriage in our church.
 As we move closer to Advent I, we will be able to see if all really is all in the eight dioceses that have not allowed same sex marriages.

 I fear that those eight bishops have forgotten that they are to be the chief pastor over their flocks more than anything else.
 The service for the ordination of a bishop contains the following phrase in the Examination on page 517 of the BCP: “...and to be in all things a faithful pastor and wholesome example to the entire flock of Christ.”
 On the following page, the fourth question posed to the bishop-elect, begins with “As chief priest and pastor, will you encourage and support all baptized people in their gifts and ministries?”

 Some bishops see their primary role as that of teacher, yet I cannot find that as ranking above the role of pastor in the ordination service.
 Perhaps they need to be taught about their role as pastor.
 Other bishops whose first careers were as lawyers, might need to be reminded that they are now pastors, not lawyers.
 I have to wonder what fear drives the thinking of some.
 We need now to support the work of people at the local level to change hearts and minds through personal testimony and interaction.

-Please continue to pray daily for our church and all of her members as we seek to insure that our all really does mean all.
-Please pray for those who live in dioceses where all of us are still not equal.
+Please continue to pray daily for our church and all of her members as we seek to help personify respecting the dignity of all and seeking and serving Christ in all.

 Bruce Garner, President